Key Takeaways

 The Basilica of Our Lady of the Martyrs is a Catholic church built after the earthquake on the site of a collapsed 12th-century church.

-Here is where the first baptism occurred after the reconquest, but today, it is known for the poet Fernando Pessoa, as he was baptized here.
+Here is where the first baptism after the reconquest took place, but today it is known for the poet Fernando Pessoa, who was baptized here.

 A standout is the beautiful ceiling, painted by Pedro Alexandrino de Carvalho.
 Here, you also find a magnificent organ dating back to 1780.